-Killinger was the representative for Pennsylvania’s 14th congressional district and was a Republican.
+Killinger was the representative for Pennsylvania’s 14th congressional district as a Republican.
 He served from 1877 to 1881.

 He was previously the representative for Pennsylvania’s 10th congressional district as a Republican from 1873 to 1875; the representative for Pennsylvania’s 10th congressional district as a Republican from 1871 to 1873; the representative for Pennsylvania’s 10th congressional district as a Republican from 1861 to 1863; and the representative for Pennsylvania’s 10th congressional district as a Republican from 1859 to 1861.